cwoodruff/web-api-workshop/doc/Standing Up an ASP.NET Core Web API/ntier-data-access.md

 ## SCAFFOLD DBCONTEXT AND ENTITIES FROM CHINOOK DATABASE IN DATA PROJECT

+From the embedded Terminal in VS 2022, you will need to change directories to the Chinook.Data project.

 Run the following command in Developer Command Prompt inside the Data project

 ### Windows Local MMSQL